-Impacted by the pandemic is the unemployment rate, which is not seasonally adjusted, for the Buffalo-Niagara region at June 30, 2020 was 13.7 percent.
-This is compares to New York State's unemployment rate of 15.7 percent.
+The unemployment rate, not seasonally adjusted, for the Buffalo-Niagara region at June 30, 2021 was 5.7 percent.
+This compares to New York State's unemployment rate of 7.8 percent.
 These factors, as well as others, are considered in preparing the District's budget.